zinsho/incremental_musings/_posts/2018-03-01-kg-shatter-profit.md

 running when profitable and stops if you would run out of TC due to the **Cycle** or **Dark Future**.

+Profits also need to account for idle production since there is time spent between shatters.
+It does not account for Alicorn rift chances since as shatter speed increases, chances for rifts to even occur will decrease.

 ### Unobtainium per Shatter

 Unobtainium per shatter is simply how much unobtainium is returned